-Councilor Andrew Madison, Vice Chair Eloise Clark Brian Reilly, Alternate

-1) Call to Order

-Chair Von Plinsky called the meeting to order at 4:30 PM.

-2) Approval of Meeting Minutes - August 15, 2022

-A motion by Mr. Bergman to approve the August 15, 2022, minutes was duly seconded by Mr. Therriault and the motion carried unanimously.

-3) NHDES Standard Dredge and Fill Wetlands Permit Application - Wilson Pond Dam goal is to reshape the earthen part of the dam, with a stone fill portion of the dam that the water flows over during normal storms and flows several feet over during 100-year floods, making its way under Arch Street.
+1 2 3 City of Keene New Hampshire 4 5 6 CONSERVATION COMMISSION MEETING MINUTES 7 Monday, September 19, 2022 4:30 PM Room 22, Recreation Center Members Present: Alexander Von Plinsky, IV, Chair Councilor Robert Williams Art Walker Ken Bergman Thomas Haynes, Alternate (Voting) Steven Bill, Alternate (Voting) John Therriault, Alternate (Voting) 8 Members Not Present: Councilor Andrew Madison, Vice Chair Eloise Clark Brian Reilly, Alternate 9 1) Call to Order 11 12 13 Chair Von Plinsky called the meeting to order at 4:30 PM.
+14 15 2) Approval of Meeting Minutes - August 15, 2022 16 17 18 A motion by Mr. Bergman to approve the August 15, 2022, minutes was duly seconded by Mr. Therriault and the motion carried unanimously.
+19 20 3) NHDES Standard Dredge and Fill Wetlands Permit Application - Wilson Pond Dam 21 22 23 24 25 26 Chair Von Plinksy welcomed guests: Ken Dooley of the School District and Charles Johnston from Dubois and King, this project's manager.
+Chair Von Plinsky recalled a discussion last month about this application, which included comments from Jim Phippard, who was also present at the meeting.
+Mr. Johnston would walk the Committee through the project.
+Mr. Johnston shared photos of the project plans.
+He said Dubois and King began working on this 27 28 29 project with the School District in 2018, The goal was to bring the dam back into compliance for a significant hazard dam, which it was upgraded to in winter of last year, meaning it lacks hydraulic capacity to pass the design storm and may not be stable in its current condition.
+The goal is to reshape the earthen part of the dam, with a stone fill portion of the dam that the water flows over during normal storms and flows several feet over during 100-year floods, making its way under Arch Street.
 The historical records show a dry laid stone wall with a concrete cap, the latter of which was discarded in the 1980s, when the smaller area was deemed unstable and backfilled with stone.
 They were supposed to keep the concrete cap exposed via an overflow spillway but that did not happen.
 The Dam Bureau reclassified this an earth embankment dam, meaning it cannot overtop without causing damage to it.
 They recognize there is not a lot of hydraulic capacity here, so we developed a plan to reconfigure the dam so there is a designated stable area the water flows through that is concrete grouted stone fill, and raise a portion of the earth embankment to maintain the park area that will not top over.
 This will keep water controlled within one foot of the grass portion of the dam and does not significantly increase flows through Arch Street.
 It also replaces the intake structure from a one-sided stop-log structure to a four-sided spillway, giving it better control over the normal pool, and replaces the crushed outlet pipe no longer flowing.
 There are subsurface improvements to capture groundwater through the dam so the soils are more stable.
-In addition, some tree removal shows on the plans.
-All trees and shrubs must be removed within 15' of the top of the dam.
+In addition to some tree removal shows on the plans.
+All trees and shrubs must be removed within 15' of the tow of the dam.
 They were able to retain one tree within 10'.
 He mentioned the abutting homes where there would be some tree removal, in addition to at the end of the dam.
 He showed the different wetland classifications in the system and the impacts.